jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

 Great!
 What is going on though?
 As you read along the following steps are computed:

 - Read the current intensity the stick is pushed in over the X and Y axis.
-This is accomplished by reading the input of the GamePad.axes[ 0 through 4 ], where the order is `leftStick:x, leftStick:y, rightStick:x, rightStick:y`
+This is accomplished by reading the input of the `GamePad.axes[ 0 through 4 ]`, where the order is `leftStick:x, leftStick:y, rightStick:x, rightStick:y`
 - Apply the changes in a delta limited fashion to our global cursor position to make our stick move at a consistent speed
 - Apply the calculated cursor position to our DOM element

+## Clicking on the page

-We now have a functional cursor, but we still want it to be able to interact with the DOM, so we are simply going to simulate some mouse events to allow for this.
-To do that we can leverage a method called `document.elementFromPoint`, which will give us any element at that position in the viewport.
-However, since we are moving our cursor to that point we would always get back our cursor.
-However, in `css` we can set `pointer-events: none`, which will ignore this element altogether, as if it did not exist.
-Then we simply dispatch a couple of mouse events to the element we find under our cursor.
-Note that we only calculate the `clientX` and `clientY`, so any mouse events _must_ make use of these coordinates, as no other coordinates will be computed and thus available.
+We now have a functional cursor, but we still want it to be able to interact with the page itself, so we are going to simulate mouse events to allow for this to tie in with already existing code wee have written for mouse interactions.
+To do that we can leverage a method called `document.elementFromPoint`, which will give us any element in the viewport at the `x, y` coordinate we pass in.
+However, since we are moving our cursor to that point as well we would always get back our cursor.
+Luckily, in `css` we get a property named `pointer-events` which, when set to `none`, will ignore this element altogether, as if it did not exist.
+Then we simply dispatch those simulated events to the element we find under our cursor at that coordinate.
+Note that we only calculate the `clientX` and `clientY`, so any mouse events _must_ make use of these coordinates and not others (like `offsetX` or `screenY`), as we are not computing those coordinates.
+You _could_ compute some of them, but for now this will do.

-    // GamepadAnimationFrame
+    // Added to `GamepadAnimationFrame()`
     const clientX = gamepadCursorPosition.x * innerWidth;
     const clientY = gamepadCursorPosition.y * innerHeight;
     const bubbles = true;